gautamkrishnar/Simple-referrer/README.md

 # Simple referrer
 A lightweight website referrer tracker code written in javascript and php.
+Without any complex database connections.

 ### Requirements
 - Webserver with PHP support